HumanSignal/label-studio/docs/source/guide/tasks.md

 2. Click **Import** to open the Import dialog.
 3. Import your data from files or URLs.

+!!! note
-Data that you import is project-specific.
+    The data that you import is project-specific.

 <img src="/images/screens/import-button.png" class="img-template-example" title="Import Button in Data Manager" />